 Cuff Alignment: It allows the sideways angle of the cuff to be adjusted depending upon the skier's lower leg shapes.
 We can adjust it through bolts on the outside of the ankles.

-Shock Absorbers: The footboard of the shell has different materials to reduce the vibrations and shocks transferred in the foot.
+Shock Absorbers: These are added to the footboard to reduce the shocks and vibrations transferred into the foot.